Petroleum (Production) Act 1918

 The Petroleum (Production) Act 1918 (8 & 9 Geo.
 5. c.
-52) is an Act of the Parliament of the United Kingdom which regulates the exploration and production of petroleum from underground strata.
+52) was an act of the Parliament of the United Kingdom which regulates the exploration and production of petroleum from underground strata.

 Background

 In the early the twentieth century, Britain imported most of its petroleum from the Middle East and America.
 The First World War reduced access to some of these sources and increased the demand and use of petroleum.
 The government wanted to develop indigenous (UK) sources of petroleum but wished to avoid ‘wildcat’ development which had taken place in the USA.
 Legislation was therefore required to control the petroleum industry.
 The regulatory regime allowed only agents of the Crown or those licensed by the Crown to search for, or produce, petroleum.

-Petroleum (Production) Act 1918
+Provisions

-The Petroleum (Production) Act 1918 received royal assent on 21 November 1918.
+The act received royal assent on 21 November 1918.
 Its long title is 'An Act to make provision with respect to the searching and boring for and getting Petroleum, and for purposes connected therewith'.